BCODMO/workshop_bios_oceanographic_data_reuse/_episodes/07-bcodmo-data-access .md

 - "Downloading data with erddap"
 - "Downloading data using the dataset buttons"
 keypoints:
-- "Data can be downloaded in different file formats"
+- "Data can be downloaded in different file formats based in user needs"
+- "ERDDAP helps converting files to the needed format"
+- "Datasets can be subsetted for easier use"

 ---
 ### What is ERDDAP?